United Debt Settlement Reviews

 About United Debt Settlement

-United Debt Settlement offers a variety of services that can help you manage your debts, including debt settlement, debt consolidation and credit counseling.
+United Debt Settlement, also known as United Settlement, is a debt relief company.
+It was founded by Marcel Bluvstein and Gabriel Gorelik in 2016, and it's based in New York City.
+United Debt Settlement provides debt settlement, debt consolidation and credit counseling.
 Its employees have all gone through training from the International Association of Professional Debt Arbitrators (IAPDA), and the company’s fees are based on the debt enrolled.

-- Publishes proof of past settlements
+- Shares examples of past settlements

-- Doesn’t work with secured debt
+- Does not work with secured debt

 United Debt Settlement services